 I have a feeling, however, that we picked the wrong restaurant.
 Perched on the small piazza, aptly called the Piazetta (small piazza in Italian), we ate at Bar Birecto.
 We picked it because we were tired, hot and hungry and it was the first place we saw.
 On a trip where we ate so well, this was probably the worst of the trip.
 Any sub-par meal afterwards used it as a comparison, as in “at least it’s not as bad as the bruschetta in Atrani!”.

 The location was nice enough in the quiet piazza, and the service was good.
-I had diner’s remorse afterwards though when we came across a few on the ocean side, including a pizzeria with seaside views.
+But I had diner’s remorse afterwards when we came across a few restaurants on the ocean side, including a pizzeria with seaside views.
 But at least the beer was cold! 🙂

 Walking from Atrani to Amalfi